-When a person with HIV has an extremely low number of CD4 cells or certain rare infections, doctors call this stage of disease AIDS.
-People who have AIDS are unable to fight off many infections because their immune systems are weakened.
-They are more likely to get infections like tuberculosis and some rare infections of the lungs (such as certain types of pneumonia), infections of the surface covering of the brain (meningitis), or the brain itself (encephalitis).
+Because their immune systems are weakened, people who have AIDS are unable to fight off many infections, particularly tuberculosis and other kinds of otherwise rare infections of the lung (such as Pneumocystis carinii pneumonia), the surface covering of the brain (meningitis), or the brain itself (encephalitis).
 People who have AIDS tend to keep getting sicker, especially if they are not taking antiviral medications properly.

-Because AIDS is fatal, it's important that doctors detect HIV infection as early as possible so a person can take medicine to delay the onset of AIDS.
+Because AIDS is fatal, it's important that doctors detect HIV infection as early as possible so a person can take medication to delay the onset of AIDS.

 How long it takes for symptoms of HIV/AIDS to appear varies from person to person.
 Some people may feel and look healthy for years while they are infected with HIV.
 It is still possible to infect others with HIV, even if the person with the virus has absolutely no symptoms.
 You cannot tell simply by looking at someone whether he or she is infected.

 Doctors diagnose someone with AIDS when that person's blood lacks the number of CD4 cells required to fight infections.
 Doctors also diagnose AIDS if the person has signs of specific illnesses or diseases that occur in people with HIV infection.